RonSkons/Tempus-Cube-Timer/README.md

 Removed solve number 5 from the list.

 Mon Nov 21 13:24:07 PST 2022
-Removed solve number 5 from the list.
+Removed solve number 6 from the list.

 Mon Nov 21 13:24:17 PST 2022
 Added a solve to the list: 9.238

 Mon Nov 21 13:24:27 PST 2022
 Exported solve list.

+# Phase 5: Task 3
+I am overall satisfied with the design of this project.
+If I had more time, I might want to refactor SolveListJsonReader/Writer into more generic JSON-handling classes, and make Solve and SolveList responsible for (un)serializing themselves.
+This would improve cohesion by making sure that my persistence classes are concerned strictly with persistence-related tasks.